-The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.78 However, there are issues with the application of market power mitigation in the day-ahead energy market and the real-time energy market when market sellers fail the TPS test.
-The Commission recognized some of these issues in its order issued on June 17, 2021, but failed to address them in its November 30, 2023 order.
-PJM continued to ignore the evidence cited by the Commission and denies the prevalence of these issues, instead of ensuring that market power mitigation works as intended and results in efficient market outcomes.81 Many of these issues can be resolved by simple rule changes.
-The MMU proposed these rule changes in its response submitted on October 15, 2021, and in the stakeholder process.82 83 The MMU recommendations would shorten the solution time of the day-ahead market software, which would help facilitate enhanced combined cycle modelling.
+The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.71 However, there are issues with the application of market power mitigation in the day-ahead energy market and the realtime energy market when market sellers fail the TPS test.
+The Commission recognized some of these issues in its order issued on June 17, 2021, but failed to address them in its November 30, 2023 order.72 73 PJM continued to ignore the evidence cited by the Commission and denies the prevalence of these issues, instead of ensuring that market power mitigation works as intended and results in efficient market outcomes.74 Many of these issues can be resolved by simple rule changes.
+The MMU proposed these rule changes in its response submitted on October 15, 2021, and in the stakeholder process.75 The MMU recommendations would shorten the solution time of the day-ahead market software, which would help facilitate enhanced combined cycle modelling.
 The proposal that PJM filed with FERC on March 1, 2024, would have weakened market power mitigation as part of implementing the enhanced combined cycle modelling project, although PJM failed to explain why such weakening makes sense.
-PJM's proposal would have ensured that the identified issues with the implementation of market power mitigation in the energy market would never have been addressed and would have been exacerbated.
-On April 30, 2024, FERC rejected PJM's proposal because "PJM's proposal would create the ability for Market Sellers to exercise market power, which the Commission has found unjust and unreasonable."84 PJM filed and, on October 25, 2024, FERC accepted a revised proposal that would require that sellers that fail the TPS test will be offer capped at their cost-based offers and that operating parameters will be mitigated.
-That order has no current effect because FERC approved the PJM filing that linked, for no logical reason, implementing the improved rules to PJM's adoption of an improved combined cycle model with no defined date.
-The flawed rules remain in place.
-PJM's proposal also uses the flawed formula rejected by FERC to select among cost-based offers.
-This will result in the illogical selection of cost-based offers in some circumstances, particularly if a dual fuel unit submits offers for both oil and gas on a day when the economics change between the two fuels midday.
-PJM should modify its implementation to address that issue.
-The result would allow market sellers to select the correct cost-based fuel schedule.
-There is no reason to delay implementation until PJM addresses combined cycle modelling.
-The changes would decrease the solution time for the day-ahead market and enhance market efficiency.
-The new approach, modified to correct the cost offer selection issue, should be implemented as soon as possible to help ensure effective market power mitigation.
+PJM's proposal would have ensured that the identified issues with the

-78 The MMU reviews PJM's application of the TPS test and brings issues to the attention of PJM.
+71 The MMU reviews PJM's application of the TPS test and brings issues to the attention of PJM.